AbdullahM98/SportsTime/README.md

 # Sports Time ⚽️🏀🥎🏏
 ## It’s a native mobile application that helps the user to get all football, basketball, cricket, tennis leagues and follow their upcoming, latest results, standings and teams for each league.
-The user can also add any team or league to favorites.
+The user can also Search for League and add league to favorites.

 # Built using / Technologies used: